 Swamp Monster Trail.
 Credit: Tiffany Doerr Guerzon

-Swamp Monster Trail at Tiger Mountain
+Swamp Monster Trail

 The Swamp Monster Trail is a great, flat storybook trail with signs relaying a story called “Zoe and the Swamp Monster.”
 The tale details a girl’s encounters with trail monsters, but don’t worry, you won’t see any monsters or swamps on this tot-friendly hike!